Bethlehem, Pennsylvania: Highways

 As of 2022, there were 234.13 mi of public roads in Bethlehem, of which 27.35 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 206.78 mi were maintained by the city.

 Interstate 78 is the most prominent highway serving Bethlehem.
 It traverses the southeastern corner of the city along an east–west alignment.
 U.S. Route 22 follows the Lehigh Valley Thruway along a southwest–northeast alignment through the northwestern corner of the city.
 Pennsylvania Route 378 heads southeastward from US 22 through the heart of downtown Bethlehem on a freeway, then transitions to surface streets as it crosses the Hill to Hill Bridge, following Wyandote Street southward out of the city.
 Finally, Pennsylvania Route 412 heads northwest from its interchange with I-78, following Hellertown Road into downtown, then a variety of city streets before coming to its northern terminus at PA 378.
+Pennsylvania Route 987 straddles the northwestern border of the city for roughly three-quarters of a mile.

 Buses

 LANta provides local bus service in Bethlehem, serving points in the city and providing connections to Allentown, Easton, the Lehigh Valley Mall, and other points in the Lehigh Valley.
 The Bethlehem Transportation Center at Broad and Guetter streets serves as a transit hub for LANTA buses in Bethlehem.

 Trans-Bridge Lines provides intercity bus service in Bethlehem, stopping at the Bethlehem Transportation Center and the Wind Creek Bethlehem bus terminal.
 Trans-Bridge Lines provides service from Bethlehem to Port Authority Bus Terminal in New York City along two routes, one of which runs from Allentown and Bethlehem to New York City and the other which runs from Bethlehem to New York City via Doylestown, Pennsylvania and Flemington, New Jersey.
 OurBus provides bus service from Bethlehem to Philadelphia and Camden, New Jersey.